 In most cases, the time delay correction is included in the ABSS data pre-processing scripts.
 Alternatively, certain model analysis software makes automatically or optionally also the time delay correction, for example fit_h2o.

 If you need to do the time delay correction by yourself, you can use fitdelay.
-However, different tracers may require specific settings for this program to work reliably.
+However, different radiopharmaceuticals may require specific settings for this program to work reliably.

 In all cases, you must always visually check that time delay correction was successful!